MLJejuCamp2017/DRL_based_SelfDrivingCarControl/README.md

 You can change some parameters with the Slider on the left side of simulator

 - Number of Vehicles (0 ~ 32) : Change the number of other vehicles
-- Random Action (0 ~ 6): Change the random action level of other vehicles
+- Random Action (0 ~ 6): Change the random action level of other vehicles (Higher value, more random action)

 ---